tameika/swift-arrays-lab-ios-0916/README.md

 > Above all, don't fear difficult moments.
 The best comes from them. -[Rita Levi-Montalcini](https://en.wikipedia.org/wiki/Rita_Levi-Montalcini)

+## Overview

+In this lab, you'll get practice creating, accessing, and changing elements in an array as well as creating functions that take in arrays as arguments.

 ## Learning Objectives

-- Create `Array` variables and constants and know how to use them.
+- Create `Array` variables and constants
-- Know how to create an `Array` of `Int`'s and `String`'s.
+- Create an `Array` of `Int`'s and `String`'s.
-- Create functions that take in `Array`'s as arguments.
+- Create functions that take in `Array`'s as arguments
-- Access elements of the `Array` using _subscript syntax_.
+- Access elements of the `Array` using _subscript syntax_
-- Change elements at a specific index using _subscript syntax_.
+- Change elements at a specific index using _subscript syntax_

 ## Instructions